mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 :warning: can only be applied if you have purchased a licence.

-- a role (called flights_australia) for read only access on the Flght data that only allows access to data that has a Destination Country of Australia.
+- a role called `flights_australia` for read only access on the Flght data that only allows access to data that has a Destination Country of Australia.
-- the following feilds are allowed to be displayed: Flight Number, Country of Origin and City of Origin
+- the following fields are allowed to be displayed: Flight Number, Country of Origin and City of Origin
-- a user called flight_reader_au should have the role applied
+- a user called `flight_reader_au` should have the role applied to it

 <details>
   <summary>View Solution (click to reveal)</summary>